Is concrete or wet pour rubber best for your playground?

 Benefits

 • Lead time: Locally built playground equipment offers a distinct advantage: quicker delivery.
 Projects stay on track without international shipping or customs delays, ensuring timely setups and easier adjustments.
+If you order it locally, it can be easily made in 4-6 weeks.
+As if you order from overseas, the waits can go up to 30 weeks!

 • Cultural Resonance: Local companies can craft equipment that connects with the community and better tell a story.
 These pieces will add value to your space and ensure that your playground is engaging and fosters learning.
+In New Zealand, a small community like ours is a must have, not a nice to have.
+Every little pocket of our country has its story, and it should be told everywhere, why not in a playground?

 • Costs: Local playground companies can offer better pricing than overseas companies as they rely on local raw materials, and there is no need for long-distance shipping.
 Also they can create unique equipment that fits your budget.